amigoscode/bright/day-2.md

 ```

 # Methods
 A method is a block of code which only runs when invoked using `()`.
-We can use methods to reuse code that can be shared accross the entire application.
+We can use methods to reuse code that can be shared across the entire application.

 Methods are composed of
 - Access Modifier